-As since Jamie Oliver’s long been an advocate of healthy eating for kids, they can savour nutritious Italian classics like Spaghetti Vongole ($18.50), Simple Baked Lasagne ($27).
+And since Jamie Oliver’s long been an advocate of healthy eating for kids, they can savour nutritious Italian classics like Spaghetti Vongole ($18.50), Simple Baked Lasagne ($27).
 Or share a pizza (from $23.50) with the family.

-For Hearty Meals: Super Loco
+For Hearty Meals: Super Loco Robertson Quay

+Located in Robertson Quay, the restaurant has plenty of space outside for kids to whizz about on their scooters or skateboards.
 Dining by the riverside is a real treat, with so much space for your kids to run about freely.
 Kids can tuck into the Chicken taco ($6) or ham and cheese quesadilla ($7), while you enjoy tortas (from $14), quesadillas (from $14) and tacos (from $8).

 At #01-13, The Quayside, 60 Robertson Quay, Singapore 238252, tel: 6235 8900.
 Visit their website for more information.